Patricia McConnell

 Patricia Bean McConnell, Ph.D, CAAB Emeritus (née Patricia Bean; born November 16, 1948) is an ethologist who consulted with pet dog and cat owners for over thirty years regarding serious behavioral problems, has given seminars on companion animal behavior both domestically and internationally, and has written several books on training and behavior relating to their dogs.

 Early life and education

-McConnell was born in Phoenix, Arizona in 1948.
+McConnell was born in Phoenix, Arizona, in 1948.
 She is the youngest of three siblings.
-Her sisters are Liza Piatt of Thousand Oaks, CA, and the poet Wendy Barker of San Antonio, TX.
+Her sisters are Liza Piatt of Thousand Oaks, California, and the poet Wendy Barker of San Antonio, Texas.

 McConnell is a trained ethologist, a Certified Applied Animal Behaviorist (see Association for the Study of Animal Behaviour), and received her Ph.D. in Zoology from the University of Wisconsin-Madison in 1988.
 Her doctoral dissertation, "Acoustic structure and receiver response in mammalian signal systems", won the Warder Clyde Allee competition the same year.
 The W.C.
 Allee award is presented to a student in a juried competition who demonstrated the best presentation of ethological research.